hariharasuthan-mk/OOPS-in-PHP/README.md

 # OOPS-in-PHP

+Configuration (DATABASE Access details are in Txt/Process.php)

 Assignment -1
 ===============================================================================
 -wordcount.php will not allow multiple files as arguments
 -------------------------------------------------------------------------------
+Command:Not allowed

-Command:php wordcount.php big.txt small.txt - Not allowed
+php wordcount.php big.txt small.txt

 Output: For more info, please find the attached screenshot for more information
 ===============================================================================
 Parsing Txt File

 This script will not work more than one aruguments
 -------------------------------------------------------------------------------
+Command:Allowed

-Command:php wordcount.php big.txt - Allowed
+php wordcount.php big.txt

+After sucessful php text parsing as

-Output: For more info, please find the attached screenshot for more information After sucessful php text parsing as php wordcount.php big.txt
+Output: For more info, please find the attached screenshot for more information
 ===============================================================================
 Parsing Txt File
 Executed in 2.90 Seconds